SAP/ui5-webcomponents-react/README.md

 <a name="description"></a>
 ## Description

 `ui5-webcomponents-react` is providing a Fiori-compliant React implementation by leveraging the [UI5 Web Components](https://github.com/SAP/ui5-webcomponents).
-This project was formerly knowns as `fiori-for-react`.
+This project was formerly known as `fiori-for-react`.

 ### Explore our components
 You can play around with our components by visiting our [Storybook](https://sap.github.io/ui5-webcomponents-react/).